chandevel/Clover/README.md

 # Kuroba - imageboard browser for Android
-## This project is finished as of July 14th, 2019.
 [APK releases](https://github.com/Adamantcheese/Kuroba/releases)

 Kuroba is a fast Android app for browsing imageboards, such as 4chan and 8chan.
 It adds inline replying, thread watching, notifications, themes, pass support, filters and a whole lot more.
 It is based on Clover by Floens, but has additional features added in because Floens doesn't want to merge PRs.
 Credits to K1rakishou for a number of features.